-Personal Independence Payment (PIP)

-If you are looking after someone aged between 16 and State Pension age, then they could claim PIP.
+Personal Independence Payment (PIP) If you are looking after someone aged between 16 and State Pension age, then they could claim PIP.
 PIP has a daily living component which may be awarded if they need help with daily living activities, such as dressing, washing or using the toilet.
 PIP also has a mobility component which may be awarded if they need help getting around.

-Find out more at carersuk.org/pip

-Attendance Allowance

-If you are looking after someone of State Pension age, they could claim Attendance Allowance.
+If you are aged between 16 and State Pension age, and have such needs yourself, you could also apply.
+Find out more at carersuk.org/pip Attendance Allowance If you are looking after someone of State Pension age, they could claim Attendance Allowance.
 Attendance Allowance may be awarded if they need help with personal care (such as dressing, washing or using the toilet), or supervision to make sure they are safe.
 If you are of State Pension age and feel you have such needs, you may also be eligible.

-Find out more at carersuk.org/ attendanceallowance

-Looking after someone

-If you're caring for someone, you may be able to get help with your rates bill.

-Rate Relief Scheme

-People on low incomes, including pensioners, may receive a reduction in their rates through the Rate Relief Scheme.

-The Rate Relief Scheme helps you if you are:

-- a pensioner and have savings of up to £50,000 - getting Housing Benefit for only part of your rate bill - just outside the income limit for receiving Housing Benefit.

-If you don't already receive Universal Credit

-When you apply for Housing Benefit, you will also be assessed for Rate Relief.
-This means that if you do not qualify for Housing Benefit, or only qualify for partial Housing Benefit, you may still be able to get help with your rates through the Rate Relief Scheme.

-If you're not sure whether you can claim Housing Benefit, or if you have tried to claim in the past and been unsuccessful, you should apply again.

-If you already receive Universal Credit

-You can't claim Housing Benefit to help pay your rates if you receive Universal Credit.
-You must apply for Rate Rebate if you want help paying your rates.

-Additional help

-There are sometimes discounts you can get on the rates bill.
-If only one person over 70 lives in the property, they may get help through the Lone Pensioner Allowance (they may still be entitled if they live with a carer or others).

-You may be able to pay less rates under the Disabled Person's Allowance if your home has had work carried out on it to help you or someone else living with a disability.
+Find out more at carersuk.org/ attendanceallowance Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
+Council Tax Reduction (sometimes called Council Tax Support) is a scheme run by local authorities to help those on a low income with their Council Tax bill.
+There are also a number of circumstances in which properties can be exempt from Council Tax.
+These are the ones that may be particularly relevant to you as a carer: - if you have left the property empty and it is no longer your main residence because you are providing personal care to someone - if the only person(s) living in the property is severely mentally impaired and receives certain benefits, and no one else could be liable to pay the Council Tax - if the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.
+There are sometimes discounts you can get on the Council Tax bill.
+If only one person lives in the property, a 25% discount can be applied to the bill, and if no one lives in the property, a 50% discount can be applied to the bill.
+Certain people, including some carers and people with a severe mental impairment, are not counted when the council works out how many people live in a property.
+In order to apply for one of these discounts, you will need to contact the local council directly.
+You can look up the details of your local council here: gov.uk/find-local- council You may also be able to pay less Council Tax under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.
+Find out more at carersuk.org/counciltax

-Other financial help

-There are other ways you may be able to reduce your household expenses - from getting help with fuel and health to applying for certain loans or grants.

-Help with fuel costs

-There are a number of ways you can get help with fuel costs:
+Other financial help There are other ways you may be able to reduce your household expenses - from getting help with energy and health costs, to applying for certain loans or grants.
+Help with energy costs There are a number of ways you can get help with energy costs: